Wednesday, October 18, 2023

 Party or Foundation?

-As it unfolds, the 2024 American presidential campaign reveals increasing dysfunction in the existing party system, which has produced the anomaly that the presidential candidate of each party would be unpopular with the majority in both the other and his own party without the current noise of created meaning.
+As it unfolds, the 2024 American presidential campaign reveals increasing dysfunction in the existing party system, which has produced the anomaly that the presidential candidate of each party would be unpopular with the majority in both the other and his or her own party without the current noise of created meaning.

 I used to advocate for a third party on this blog but recently stopped because...well, it's not going to happen.
 The vested powers would rather drag out the life-span of our antiquated political structures to the bitter end than invite new energies and definitions into the fray.